conradakunga/Blog/_posts/2026-03-26-generating-a-series-of-numbers-in-sql-server.md

 smallNumbers.ForEach(Console.WriteLine);
 ```

-Do you wish there was something similar in [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server)?
+Do you wish there were something similar in [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server)?

 There is!

 You can use the [generate_series](https://learn.microsoft.com/en-us/sql/t-sql/functions/generate-series-transact-sql?view=sql-server-ver17) function for such purposes.
-This has been available from SQL server 2022.
+This has been available from SQL Server 2022.

 It takes three parameters: